On this page

 - These supplements are also a great way to obtain added resources for funded research projects.

-- An application for a Diversity Supplement, which can be submitted by the Principal Investigator of any existing NIH-funded grant or contract, is short and easy to write.
+- An application for a Diversity Supplement is short and easy to write.

 - Diversity supplements do not require peer review—they can be approved by NIH Project Officers and are supported using funds specifically set-aside for this purpose.

-- Thus, Diversity Supplement applications have no set deadline, have a quick review and a relatively high probability of funding.
+- Diversity Supplement applications have a quick review and a relatively high probability of funding.

 The NIH believes that by providing research opportunities for qualified individuals at various career levels, the number entering and remaining in health-related research careers will increase.
 Accordingly, Principal Investigators are encouraged to consider administrative supplements under this program for candidates at the following career levels: